golovewkin/react-materialUI-firebase-starter/README.md

     1. Put your credentials in .env.example and rename it to .env
     2. Create firestore database storage
 5. Change title in index.html and favicons
-6. Change name in package.json
+6. Change name in package.json and manifest.json
 7. Get a server config from firebase (Project settings -> server config ->generate new private key)
 8. Put your credential to /config/config.json considering config.example.json as an example
 9. run script to create an admin: